dinschr/dinschrift-shop-api/README.md

 This repo contains:

-- The data model for **POD-JSON Lite orders**.
+- The data model for **Shop-Centric automated orders**.
 - A conceptual design for a **machine-to-machine order API**:
   - submit orders,
-  - check stock,
-  - fetch product / SKU information,
+  - fetch shop designs,
   - read order status.

 This repo does **not** contain:

 - Backend source code or deployment scripts,
 - API keys, secrets or live credentials,
-- Billing or payment processing implementation,
+- Billing or payment processing implementation.
-- Service-level commitments (SLAs).

 Commercial use with Dinschrift as the print provider always requires a separate commercial agreement.